 Yahoo! or WebCrawler, but note that some search engines use

 robots to verify the address.
-At IU, the Mypage server has
+At IU, the Pages server has a

 robots.txtfile that denies access to all robots.
-Faculty and staff may change their
+Account owners can change their

-robots.txtsearch engine crawl settings at Search Engine Crawl Settings for Mypage.
-Student pages can only be indexed by search engines that do not use robots.
+robots.txtsearch engine crawl settings at Search Engine Crawl Settings for Pages.

 Archiving and transferring your site